eCook Meal

 ROAST

-Preheat the oven to 200°C. Place the butternut half-moons on a roasting tray, coat in oil, and season.
+Preheat the oven to 200°C. Place the Butternut half-moons on a roasting tray, coat in oil, and season.
 Roast in the hot oven for 30-35 minutes.
 Halve the trimmed leek lengthways, rinse thoroughly, and pat dry.
 Finely slice one half and set aside.
 Roughly chop the rest into chunks and place in a bowl.
 Coat in oil, season, and set aside.

 TOAST